arjkashyap/Starving-Snake/README.md

 <hr/>

 <h3> Description </h3>
-<p> An simple web page game based on the classic <a href = "https://en.wikipedia.org/wiki/Snake_(video_game_genre)"> Snake Game.</a> I made this to practise JavaScript as I am a biggener in this language.
+<p> A simple web page game based on the classic <a href = "https://en.wikipedia.org/wiki/Snake_(video_game_genre)"> Snake Game.</a> I made this to practise JavaScript as I am a beginner in this language.
 Also I have added some modifications in the gameplay and rules so there's a twist:</p>

 <h4>Game Play</h4>
 <p> The Old rules are the same: </p>